AndyMalela/fried-tofu/PBL-PRES-SCRIPT.md

 Then, city managers use the system as a tool for human resource management.
 It allows city managers to view detailed reports on their workforce, prioritizing citizen data.

-This bottom-up, data-driven approach, city managers aims to help respond to evolving career demands and city needs.
+This bottom-up, data-driven approach, city managers

+ help respond to evolving career demands and city needs.

 ### Slide Architecture
 The overall architectural structure of our system is split into three parts, user interface/presentation tier, backend services/application tier, and database/data tier.